nest/nest-simulator/doc/getting_help.rst

        nest.ConnectionRules()

 A directory of NEST models, with their reference documentation, is available `here <https://nest-simulator.readthedocs.io/en/stable/models/index.html>`_.
-Currently, this documentation of models generally **doesn't** contain a full description of the status dictionary (containing parameters and other attributes TODO the relation between parameters and status should be explained.
-Can one get rid of one of these words in the documentation?
-It is another source of confusion) in tabular form.
+Currently, this documentation of models generally **doesn't** contain a full description of the status dictionary in tabular form.
 To get a complete status dictionary (TODO really? or only parameters?) with default values for a model, e.g. "iaf_psc_alpha", use:

     .. code-block:: python